 Objectives of Including Skiing in the Curriculum

 Skiing comes naturally in Andorra since it’s so accessible and widely available.
-But the government is specific about the reasons for including it in the phys ed curriculum.
-They are:
+But the government is specific about the reasons for including it in the physical education curriculum.
+Specifically to:

 - Create a holistic educational profile.

 - Give younger students the physical skills and body awareness that will make it easier for them to participate in fitness activities later in life.

 - Establish a foundation of skills that will make it possible for all students to master skiing (if they choose to.)